HirotakaDango/music-player/README.md

 - **Play Music**: Click a song to play, or use the player controls at the bottom.
 - **Favorites**: Click the heart icon to add/remove from favorites.
 Drag to reorder in "Favorites" view.
 - **Edit Genre**: Right-click (or tap "..." on mobile) a song and choose "Edit Genre" (your own uploads or as admin).
 - **Upload Music**: Click "Upload Song".
-You can upload multiple files at once; genre is auto-detected but can be overridden. **Upload limit:** 5 songs per user per day (resets at midnight).
+You can upload multiple files at once; genre is auto-detected but can be overridden. **Upload limit:** 10 songs per user per day (resets at midnight).
 - **Delete/Download**: Use context menu on your uploads to delete or download.
 - **Share**: Click the "Share" button on albums, artists, playlists, or songs to get a shareable link.
 - **PWA**: Click "Install App" (sidebar) if your browser supports PWAs.
 Works offline for playback and browsing.
 - **Infinite Scroll**: Large libraries auto-load more songs as you scroll.
 - **Context Menus**: Right-click or tap "..." for per-song actions like share, add to playlist, edit genre, delete, etc.
 - **Metadata View**: View song metadata (title, artist, album, genre, year, duration) via context menu.
+- **Recommendations**: Use the "For You" page for personalized recommendations based on your listening and favorites.
+- **User Statistics**: Access your uploads, favorites, playlists, and total play count from the "Statistics" (profile menu).

+---

 ### Admin Panel